-During the WWDC 2020 keynote, Apple announced what's coming this fall for its five different platform operating systems, including Apple TV. tvOS doesn't usually get a complete overhaul, but Apple always makes a few changes that may seem small on the surface, but they're actually big improvements.
-So what's coming next for the Apple TV's operating system?
+Every year, Apple pushes out an Apple TV update.
+Most of the time, tvOS doesn't usually get a complete overhaul, but Apple always makes a few changes that may seem small on the surface, but they're actually big improvements.
+So what's new for Apple TV's operating system?
 Read on to find out!

-So what are the new features coming in tvOS14?
+So what are the new features in the Apple TV update?

-The biggest changes coming in tvOS 14 involve some under-the-hood updates to improve performance, but we know you're here for the good stuff.
-Here are the features Apple unveiled at WWDC.
+The biggest changes in tvOS 14 involve some under-the-hood updates to improve performance, but we know you're here for the good stuff.
+Here are the new features for this year's Apple TV update.

 Multi-user Apple Arcade support